zgbee/bvg-sensor/README.md

 If the data for a departure is unable to be retrieved, the returned data will be populated with `n/a`

-# Fetching future departures
+# Displaying future departures

 By default, 4 upcoming departures are fetched.
-To fetch a given departure in the future, you can access youre sensor's `departures` object and then specify the desired state.
-So if you wanted to fetch the `due_in` time for the 2nd upcoming departure:
+To display a given departure in the future, you can access the sensor's `departures` object and then specify the desired state.
+So if you want to fetch the `due_in` time for the 2nd upcoming departure:

 ```yaml
 {{ state_attr('sensor.u2_to_alexanderplatz', 'departures')[1].due_in }}